 The battery lost its charge for me after about an hour of off-and-on work.
 According to the FAQ on the company's website, the standard-type battery (they do have a more powerful one called an "Endurance" battery) should last about 125 cuts per charge if you're cutting 2-3 inch diameter branches.
 Some of the limbs that I cut were bigger than 2-3 inches; maybe that's why the battery didn't hold its charge for very long.

 Determining how much of a charge the battery still has at any given time (even during operation) is simple: you just push a button on the face of the battery (which summons indicator lights that tell you how much power you have left).
-The drawback of short battery life is not as big a deal for a battery-powered chainsaw as it would be for, say, a battery-powered mower, since you're dealing with a much smaller piece of power equipment.
+The drawback of short battery life is not as big a deal for a battery-powered chainsaw as it would be for, say, a lawn mower (I have reviewed both a Remington and a Stihl battery-powered mower), since you're dealing with a much smaller piece of power equipment.
 It's easy enough to eject the battery and recharge it.
 Nor does charging take long: recharging the battery took about an hour's time.
 So for a moderately large project, you could do some work in the morning, recharge the battery while breaking for lunch, then go back outdoors in the afternoon to finish the job.

 The manual states that, when buying oil for this cordless chainsaw, you should buy only the company brand.
 Depending on availability in your area, this could be a problem.
 Likewise, should you ever need to replace the battery, you would probably find yourself inconvenienced, at the very least.